Relampag0/forensic-log-mcp/benchmark/BENCHMARK.md

 - **Complex columns** (user_agent, referer): 25-50x faster due to awk's sort/uniq overhead
 - **JSON logs**: 11x faster than jq

-### 2. grep is Unbeatable for Simple Counting
+### 2. grep is Faster for Simple Counting

-grep -c is ~300x faster than MCP for simple line counting due to:
+grep -c is ~24x faster than MCP for simple line counting due to:
-- Zero parsing overhead
-- No startup cost
+- No Python/MCP protocol overhead (~57ms)
-- Kernel-level optimization
+- Highly optimized C implementation
+- Direct syscall access

+However, MCP now uses a grep-like fast path (no parsing) that is **10x faster** than the previous implementation.

 ### 3. MCP Overhead is Amortized on Large Files